 That morning, I became a journalist.

 The shootings haven’t ended, but I’m still wide-eyed and working for words that help others understand the world around us.
-Right now, I cover health reform policy, tackling the evolution of the Affordable Care Act and our country along with it.
+Right now, I cover defense policy, tackling the evolution of the U.S. Air Force and our world along with it.

 Poke around to read more about me and, if you’re so inclined, drop me a friendly note or a news tip.
 I’d love to get to know more faces of the policy process.
 Thanks for stopping by!